Brspontes/react-portfolio/README.md

 <h2>Project Description</h2>
 <p>This project uses the <strong><a href="https://pt-br.reactjs.org/">react</a></strong> framework together with <strong><a href="https://www.typescriptlang.org/">typescript</a></strong>, for styling the project uses the <strong><a href="https://chakra-ui.com/">chackra ui</a></strong> library, complemented with css</p>

-<p>To use the project, it is first necessary to install the dependencies<p>
+<p>To use the project, it is first necessary to install the dependencies.<p>

 ```bash
 npm install
 or
 yarn install
 ```

 <p>After the dependencies are installed, you must run the command below so that the project is executed and there can be interaction</p>

 ```bash